AngusGLChen/DelftX-Daily-Database/README.md

 ## Video Mode

-The Video Mode has only one table, i.e., video_interaction, which stores the interaction information between learners and course lecture videos.
+The Video Mode has only one table, i.e., video_interaction.

 <!--![Alt](./ReadMeResources/videomode.png "Title")-->